-This image that you see right here – the cover one – this is a picture I’ve taken last week with a triathlon athlete for her blog.
+This image that you see right here — the cover one — is a photo I took with a triathlon athlete for her blog.
 Did I get money for that?
 No. Am I happy with that?
 Yes.
 Will I do it again in the future?
 You bet!
 Here’s my experience on free photoshoots: Why do I do them?

 The importance of doing personal free projects